Uniform convergence of Dyson Ferrari--Spohn diffusions to the Airy line ensemble: Introduction and main result

 There are various ways one can define the parabolic Airy line ensemble $\mathcal{L}^{\mathrm{Airy}}$.
 A description in terms of determinantal processes can be found in \cite[Definition 2.1]{DNV}.
 In \cite{CH14} the authors defined $\mathcal{L}^{\mathrm{Airy}}$ as the ( ) edge scaling limit of $N$ non-intersecting Brownian bridges, and they showed that this ensemble enjoys a {\em Brownian Gibbs property}.
 For a formal definition we refer the reader to \cite[Section 2]{CH14} and \cite[Section 2]{DM}, but in words this property states that locally the structure of the curves in $\mathcal{L}^{\mathrm{Airy}}$ is that of independent Brownian bridges that have been conditioned to avoid each other.
-From \cite[Theorem 1.1]{DM} we also have that $\mathcal{L}^{\mathrm{Airy}}$ is the unique line ensemble such that: (1) if $\mathcal{A}^{\mathrm{Airy}}$ is as above, then the lowest indexed curve $\mathcal{A}_1^{\mathrm{Airy}}$ is equal in distribution to the {\em Airy $_{2}$ process} from \cite{Spohn}; (2) $\mathcal{L}^{\mathrm{Airy}}$ satisfies the Brownian Gibbs property.
+From \cite[Theorem 1.1]{DM} we also have that $\mathcal{L}^{\mathrm{Airy}}$ is the unique line ensemble such that: (1) $2^{1/2} \mathcal{L}^{\mathrm{Airy}}_1(t) + t^2$ is equal in distribution to the {\em Airy $_{2}$ process} from \cite{Spohn}; (2) $\mathcal{L}^{\mathrm{Airy}}$ satisfies the Brownian Gibbs property.